lockvoid/therondb.com/_docs/api/theron.md

 # Theron (class)

-A basic class for working with Theron.
+A basic class for working with Theron inherited from Rx.AnonymousSubject.

 {% highlight javascript %}
 import { Theron } from 'theron';